netrokus/ellipse-and-staircase-generator/README.md

    - Left-click + drag to select areas
    - Right-click + drag to pan
    - Mouse wheel to zoom in/out
-5. **Build**: Use the generated pattern for your Minecraft construction!
+5. **Build**: Use the generated pattern for your survival game construction!

 ## 🛠️ Controls